AFSC-Genetics/Salmon_Run_Timing/scripts/SalmonRunTiming_Manuscript.md

 -   *C* [50]: use an adjustment of the Map Quality for excessive mismatches of 50.
 This is the suggested value for BWA and leads to fewer false positive variant calls
--   *SNP_pval* [1e-10]: only work with sites with a p-value from the likelihood test of less than 1e-10.
+-   *SNP_pval* [1e-10]: Retain sites with a p-value from the likelihood test of less than 1e-10.
 -   *GL* [1]: use SAMtools genotype likelihood calling algorithm.
-One assumption of the SAMtools algorithm is that it assumes that errors are not independent, but that once a first error occurs at a certain site in an individual, a second error is more likely to occur at the same site
--   *minMaf* [0.05]: only work with sites with a maf above 0.05
+-   *minMaf* [0.05]: Retain sites with a maf above 0.05

-### Allele-Based Neighbor Joining Tree
+### Allele-Based Neighbor-Joining Tree

-All of the bam files were already created at this point but are stored in the species-specific run timing folders.
-Therefore, the species bamslists have to be concatenated.
+All of the .bam files from species-specific folders were combined to create an all-sample bamlist.

 ``` bash
 cd runtiming/